ChicoState/PantryPal/Documentation/README.md

 ```

 ### 4.2.2.
 Setup
 You are going to need to generate a new SHA-1 key for the project.
-This is used for the Firebase Authentication.
+This is used to sign the app when it gets built.
 - In the root of the project directory, you can run:
 ```bash
 keytool -genkey -v -keystore my-release-key.keystore -alias my-key-alias -keyalg RSA -keysize 2048 -validity 10000